 It’s an unfortunate truth that you’ll likely end up in the doctor’s office or hospital at some point.
-With that comes hefty medical bills.
+Medical bills can quickly become overwhelming for us all.
 Even if you have health insurance, you could be on the hook for hundreds or even thousands of dollars, particularly if you have a high deductible.

 When that happens, one option to cover the cost is to charge your medical expenses to a credit card.
 However, if you choose to do so, it’s important to take into account interest rates and terms.
 Otherwise, you could end up paying far more than you originally charged in interest fees.